Islamist governor promises safety for Luxor tourists

 CAIRO Sixteen years ago, Adel Mohamed al-Khayat was a member of the militant group blamed for slaughtering 58 tourists in Egypt's Valley of the Queens; today he's promising to keep visitors safe.

-Khayat is a member of al-Gamaa al-Islamiya, the movement whose gunmen carried out the 1997 massacre at the Temple of Hatshepsut in Luxor.
+Khayat was a member of al-Gamaa al-Islamiya, the movement whose gumen carried out the 1997 massacre at the Temple of Hatshepsut in Luxor.
 Sixty-two people died, all but four of them foreigners, in an attack designed to cut off tourist revenue to the government of then-President Hosni Mubarak.

 Khayat said he had joined the group in 1975, when it first emerged on university campuses, but denied any role in its militant past.
 He said his activism was restricted to taking part in university seminars, and he had worked as a civil servant at the housing ministry since 1986.